 How I got the job: newspaper ad.
 Although, the ad was misleading since they would have taken anyone on board.
 This summer job was a scam where the salespeople had to purchase their quota from the company in advance, and if you couldn't sell your quota, it was your loss and not the company's since they wouldn't take it back.

 Instead of going to work at my dad's again, I got a job in the shipping department of a larger company.
 I was an easy hire, having 2 summers as a shipper already under my belt.

 This was the most unhealthy job I've had so far.
-As an asthmatic and allergy-sufferer, it wasn't great working all day in a warehouse that was much dustier than my father's.
-It was so bad that whenever I blew my nose, the contents of the tissue were black.
+As an asthmatic and allergy-sufferer, it wasn't ideal working all day in a warehouse that was much dustier than my father's.
+It was so bad that whenever I blew my nose, the tissue was black.

 How I got the job: through friends.
 Remember Jeff, the friend who worked with me at my dad's?
-His uncle worked at this larger company, and arranged the job for Jeff, and he then recommended me when there was another opening there.
+His uncle worked at this larger company, and arranged the job for Jeff, who then recommended me when another job opened up.

 That's just a fancy name for ‘typing robot'.

 The McGill Summer Dental Clinic was created by my best friend Ilan's dad, Dr. Howard S. Katz (may he also rest in peace).
 A terrific idea- the dental care was provided by senior dental students under supervision, and the patients receiving the free care were either teenagers and/or disabled, i.e., patients that weren't as easily cared for by other dentists.